Deepti-bhati/GIT-Demo/README.md

-# This is my first GIT file
+# This is my first GIT file.
+We are learning and working on our first project